"With the right qualifications, electric vehicle training is possible worldwide."

 Graham Allan: "With the right qualifications, electric vehicle and motor vehicle training is successful worldwide.
 I am optimistic that we can create a bright future for our automotive sector; populated by highly skilled and professional workers.
 If you are facing a specific challenge, simply contact IMI or your contact person at Lucas-Nülle.
 Together we will find a suitable solution!".

-The Institute of the Motor Industry (IMI) was founded in 1920.
+About IMI: The Institute of the Motor Industry (IMI) was founded in 1920.
 Similar to today, the automotive world was then undergoing a technological change.
 At that time, the IMI was intended to strengthen confidence in the young British automotive industry by ensuring that mechanics were qualified.
 Since then, the institute has accompanied all innovations related to the automobile and has responded to every change with training programs for employees in the industry.